Henchel-Santillan/LunaSys/Docs/DCMI_Summary.md

 ### Continuous Grab Mode

 In continuous grab mode, data sampling also begins once the interface detects a `DCMI_VSYNC` signal.
-The difference betwee n this mode and snapshot mode is that the DCMI is not automatically disabled; instead, the user must disable it by setting `CAPTURE=0`.
+The difference between this mode and snapshot mode is that the DCMI is not automatically disabled; instead, the user must disable it by setting `CAPTURE=0`.
 It should be noted that the DCMI will continue to grab data until the end of the current frame.

 <br />